The best terraces and beer gardens in Manchester

 One of Manchester’s newest restaurants but already one of its most lauded, people head in their droves to Climat for its Burgundy-heavy wine menu and modern small plates featuring things like cute prawn cocktail vol au vents and curried beef tartare.
 But it also happens to have one of the best terraces in the city with an enviable view across the top end of Deansgate and beyond.

 Cutting Room Square (whose name recalls Manchester’s textile past) is the epicentre of Ancoats.
 This area formerly pockmarked with dilapidated mills and boarded up pubs has undergone a staggering transformation over the past seven or eight years.
 Now probably the biggest foodie hotspot in the city, all of the places around Cutting Room Square have terraces where you can sit and enjoy their food and drink when the weather’s fine.
 Be warned though, it can get very busy on high days and holidays.
-The choice is vast and includes Jimmy’s, NAM, Elnecot, Rudy’s, The Jane Eyre and just a little further down, The Edinburgh Castle, Canto and Mule
+The choice is vast and includes Jimmy’s, Elnecot, Rudy’s, The Jane Eyre, The Edinburgh Castle and Lucky Ramen.

 Dakota